Patient pathway when you are approved for proton beam therapy at The Christie

 - Referral and appointments

-- Phone call from scheduling team
+- Phone call from your key worker

-- Appointment letter and information pack received
+- Appointment letter and information pack received by email

 - Assessment visits (up to 7 days)